KING EDWARD HOTEL WEDDING PHOTOGRAPHER

 The hotel was built in 1903 as the most luxurious hotel in Toronto and very possible in Canada.
 Can you even imagine what kind of photos you can have in this ritzy building?

-George Gooderham was a developer and one of the richest citizens of the city back then and he funded the building that cost a whopping $6 million dollars back then or about $200 million dollars today.
+George Gooderham was a developer and one of the richest citizens of the city back then and he funded the building that cost a whopping $6 million dollars or about $200 million dollars today.

 When it opened, the hotel had 400 rooms and two decades after it was built, the building was raised by 18 stories.
 The last two floors host a lavish banquet hall known as Crystal Ballroom after the luxurious crystal chandeliers that were adorning the hall.
 This was one of the most extravagant places in Toronto, the place where the city elite used to meet and party.
 That happened before the 50s when it closed due to very strict fire codes.